bilias/rqwatch/docs/DB_MIGRATION.md

 # DB Migration Guide

+Database Migrations should be done when the system is as idle as possible.\
+You should avoid busy system hours.

-- Stop cron jobs on all API servers:\
+- Stop cron jobs **on all API servers**:\
 `systemctl stop crond`

-- Update code from git on all API servers\
+- Update code from git **on all API servers**\
 `git pull`

 - Update dependencies\